 From Dr. Z - Carpal tunnel syndrome specialist

-The signs of carpal tunnel syndrome & tendinitis can be similar.
+The signs of carpal tunnel syndrome & tendinitis of the forearm can be similar.
 Both can cause hand or finger pain, numbness, tingling, burning, aching, and weakness.

-Knowing how to identify the symptoms of each condition is the first step in tackling the problem.
-Only then can you properly treat the disorder you actually have.
+This article tells you how to identify the symptoms of each condition.
+It's the first step in tackling the problem.
+Then can you properly treat the disorder you have.
+(How you can treat

-The signs of carpal tunnel syndrome & tendonitis can be so similar that they even fool doctors.
-In fact, tendinitis is so similar that it's misdiagnosed as carpal tunnel syndrome 80% of the time.
+The signs of carpal tunnel syndrome & tendonitis of the forearm (or wrist tendonitis) can be so similar that they even fool doctors.
+In fact, tendinitis is often misdiagnosed as carpal tunnel syndrome 80% of the time.

-Another disorder, de Quervain’s tenosynovitis is also often confused as wrist tendonitis.
+Another similar hand disorder, de Quervain’s tenosynovitis is also often confused as wrist tendonitis.
 But de Quervain’s tenosynovitis only affects the thumb tendons.
+It also usually only produces pain when moving your thumb.

 Even though the signs of carpal tunnel syndrome & tendonitis may be similar, they are medically very different conditions.
 Their symptoms are similar only because they share a common factor: tendon inflammation.